jgraichen/salt-tower/README.md

 Advanced and flexible `ext_pillar` that gives access to pillar values while processing, provides merge functionality and utilizes salts own template engines.

-Salt tower is inspired by [pillarstack](https://github.com/bbinet/pillarstack) and uses its merging implementation.
+Salt tower is inspired by [pillarstack](https://github.com/bbinet/pillarstack).
 It reuses the concept of a top file and utilizes salt renderers.
 Therefore Salt Tower supports all engines including YAML, Jinja and Python, as well as chaining engines together.

 Each tower data file is passed the current processed pillars.
-Their can therefore access previously defined values.
+They can therefore access previously defined values.

 Salt Tower is designed to completely replace the usual pillar repository.